BentoBoxWorld/docs/docs/gamemodes/AOneBlock/index.md

     - `aoneblock.admin.setchest` - Let the player use the '/[admin_command] setchest' command.
 Default OP.
     - `aoneblock.admin.setcount` - Let the player use the '/[admin_command] setcount' command.
 Default OP.

-By default, BentoBox GameMode addons comes with [default sub-permission set](#), however, each addon may introduce even more sub-permissions.
+By default, BentoBox GameMode addons comes with the default sub-permission set, however, each addon may introduce even more sub-permissions.

 [Complete AOneBlock Permission List](Permissions)